Ron Atkinson: Early life and playing career

-Atkinson was born in Liverpool in the Old Swan area of the city with his brother Graham Atkinson who was also a professional footballer.
+Atkinson was born in Liverpool in the Old Swan area of the city as was his brother Graham Atkinson who was also a professional footballer.
 After a few years his family moved to Shard End (then in Warwickshire, now an area of Birmingham).
 He attended Lea Village Secondary School.
-After beginning his career as a ground staff boy at Wolverhampton Wanderers, he was signed by Aston Villa from works team BSA Tools at the age of 17, but never played a first-team match for them.
-He has referred to then Villa coach Jimmy Hogan as his biggest influence.
+After beginning his career as a ground staff boy at Wolverhampton Wanderers, he was signed by Aston Villa from works team BSA Tools at the age of 17.
+Atkinson has referred to then Villa coach Jimmy Hogan as his biggest influence.
+He never played a first-team match but team-mate Dennis Jackson noted "I played with Ron in about 100 reserve games.
+And according to Ron he was man of the match in at least 99 of them."

 Atkinson was transferred to Headington United (renamed Oxford United in 1960) in the summer of 1959 on a free transfer.
 There he played alongside his younger brother Graham.
-He went on to make over 500 appearances in all competitions as a wing-half for the club, earning, in his playing days the nickname: "The Tank", and scoring a total of fourteen goals.
+He went on to make over 500 appearances in all competitions as a wing-half for the club, earning the nickname "The Tank" and scoring a total of fourteen goals.
 He was United's captain through their rise from the Southern League to the Second Division, achieved in only six years from 1962 to 1968.
-He was the first ever footballer to captain a club from the Southern League through three divisions of the Football League and played three seasons in the Second Division.
+He was the first ever footballer to captain a club from the Southern League through three divisions of the Football League, and played three seasons in the Second Division.